5 Skin-Care Ingredients You Shouldn’t Use During the Day

 What Is Photosensitivity?

-According to the FDA: “Photosensitivity makes a person sensitive to sunlight and can cause sunburn-like symptoms, a rash or other unwanted side effects.
+According to the FDA, “Photosensitivity makes a person sensitive to sunlight and can cause sunburn-like symptoms, a rash or other unwanted side effects.
 It can be triggered by products applied to the skin or medicines taken by mouth or injected.”

-Many of our favorite exfoliating skin care ingredients, like alpha-hydroxy acids, can cause photosensitivity to occur.
-Photosensitivity doesn’t just mean sunburns, it can also increase your chances of developing signs of skin aging, including dark spots, skin discoloration, and wrinkles.
+Many of our favorite exfoliating skin-care ingredients, like alpha-hydroxy acids, can cause photosensitivity to occur.
+Photosensitivity doesn’t just mean sunburns, it can also increase your chances of developing signs of skin aging, including dark spots, skin discoloration and wrinkles.

-5 Ingredients That Can Cause Sun Sensitivity
+Skin-Care Ingredients That Can Cause Sun Sensitivity

 Used primarily for chemical exfoliation, alpha-hydroxy acids are a prime example of an ingredient that can cause sun sensitivity.
-Glycolic acid and lactic acid are two common alpha-hydroxy acids found in toners, serums, and moisturizers.
+Glycolic acid and lactic acid are two common alpha-hydroxy acids found in toners, serums and moisturizers.
 They are great for helping to brighten the appearance of the skin, but thanks to their exfoliating abilities, they leave new skin cells vulnerable to sun damage.
 Using products formulated with AHAs at nighttime is key, especially during the summer months.

-Another common acne-fighting ingredient, benzoyl peroxide is also known to cause photosensitivity.
+Another common acne-fighting ingredient, benzoyl peroxide, is also known to cause photosensitivity.
 “Benzoyl peroxide is an antibacterial made of benzoic acid and oxygen,” explains board-certified dermatologist Dr. Peter Schmid.
 “It penetrates the pores or follicles of the skin and kills the bacteria that lives there and contributes to inflammation that results in acne.”

-Before you think you have to pack away some of your beloved cleansers, spot treatments and serums, know this: Just because a product contains one of these ingredients doesn’t mean you have to stop using it in the summer, it just means you need to use it at the right times and take the proper precautions.
-Instead of reaching for products that are formulated with the ingredients above during your morning routine, incorporate them at nighttime.
+But before you think you have to pack away some of your beloved cleansers, spot treatments and serums, know this: Just because a product contains one of these ingredients doesn’t mean you have to stop using it in the summer, it just means you need to use it at the right times and take the proper precautions.
+Instead of reaching for products that are formulated with the ingredients listed above during your morning routine, incorporate them at nighttime.
 Then, come morning, be sure to diligently apply and reapply broad-spectrum SPF as directed.